 Seattle cornerback Richard Sherman is an engaging figure and a great player, but there are reasons fans don't like him.

 Sherman, the biggest talker in the NFL, made the play of the NFC championship, a fantastic pass breakup on a throw to Michael Crabtree in the end zone that linebacker Malcolm Smith intercepted as he was trailing the play.
-The play basically ended the game, as the Seahawks took a few knees to end a 23-17 win.
+The play basically ended the game, as the Seahawks took a knee and ended a 23-17 win.
 Sherman didn't need to do anything else.
 He would be lauded as a hero.

 But he just couldn't help himself.